TeriAnn's Guide to Aladdin Mantle Lamps

 Instructions on top of box " Do Not Touch Mantle CAUTION"

-"Remove the cover and pick off the cotton very carefully, then remove the paper tray and pull mantle rom the can by taking hold of the wire support.
+"Remove the cover and pick off the cotton very carefully, then remove the paper tray and pull mantle from the can by taking hold of the wire support.
 Do not touch mantle or allow it to touch the sides of the can."

 "Read directions on the side of the can before using"

-The rectangular boxes were likely introduced with the model 6 lamp and came in at least two heights.
+The rectangular boxes were likely introduced with the Aladdin model 6 lamp and came in at least two heights.
 The earlier one is 4 inches tall and the later one 4-1/4 inches high.
 The rectangular box allowed a cardboard top mantle frame support that did not require a wad of cotton to keep it in place.

 The KoneKap mantle on the left is earlier than the one on the right.
 Note the original frame style was still was used in early rectangular boxes.

-The best I have been able to date the mantles pictured above so far is between 1915 and 1932.
+The best I have been able to date the Aladdin mantles pictured above so far is between 1915 and 1932.
 The box on the left is 4 inches tall.
 The one on the right is 4-1/4 inches tall which is the same height as the later red and black boxes.
 Note the frame mount at the base of the cones.
 I believe the one on the left is the original mounting style but the frame rod is the second frame style.

-This KoneKap mantle is the same as the later version pictured above and is in a different mahogany box.
+This Aladdin KoneKap mantle is the same as the later version pictured above and is in a different mahogany box.

 As best as I can tell this mantle dates between 1932 and 1946.
 I think it most likely to be a 1930's box.